dpi-tta-slides/tech-roles-interviewing/PITCHME.md

 ---

 # Application Submission 📬

 - Submit your application through the company's applicant tracking system (ATS).
 - Some application tracking systems will screen out resumes that don't match the job description
-- I built https://cv-boost.com to help tailor your resume for the job you are applying for
 - Leverage your network to get around ATS
-- Include a cover letter
+- Include a resume + cover letter
+- 1 page resume focused on the role

 ---

 # Initial Screening 📞

 - Assess your basic qualifications, skills, and fit for the position.
 - You might have a phone interview with a recruiter or hiring manager
 - Research the company and write down questions beforehand